A missing tooth can be the source of great embarrassment because it is such an obvious flaw

 Missing teeth also leave gaps in the tooth line that other teeth will naturally lean into.
-This movement can be responsible for an interruption in bite which can lead to the painful jaw condition TMJ, as well as the sub-conscious grinding of teeth, known as bruxism Teeth also act as rigid supports for facial muscles and if missing can cause a sagging of the facial tissue that cam be irreversible.
+This movement can be responsible for any interruption in the bite which can lead to the painful jaw condition TMJ, as well as the subconscious grinding of teeth, known as bruxism Teeth also act as rigid supports for facial muscles and if missing can cause sagging of the facial tissue that can be irreversible.

 There are several cosmetic dentistry procedures that can effectively replace a missing tooth or teeth, that can prevent all the abovementioned complications.
 One of the most popular is a dental bridge.
 This basically involves creating a bridge made of an artificial tooth, called the pontic, and securing it to existing teeth on either side of the gap.